sagemathinc/cocalc/notes/final_push.md

  [x] (0:30?)
 (0:24) fix terms of usage being required [x] (0:30?)
 (0:15) force SVG to be the default math renderer; also enable equation wrapping [x] (0:35?)
-(0:37) upgrade to newest codemirror (v3.12): http://codemirror.net/

- [x] (0:30?)
-(0:12) *critical* -- on first load of project, second level menu/tab bar is placed too low! introduced by changing "add file page" CSS (?)
+(0:37) upgrade to newest codemirror (v3.12): http://codemirror.net/ [x] (0:30?)
+(0:12) on first load of project, second level menu/tab bar is placed too low! introduced by changing "add file page" CSS (?)

+ [ ] (0:05?) reduce number of cached projects to 1 until project cache is moved to database from hub.

+--> [ ] (0:30?) upgrade cloud server, announce on list, and mention in this email thread that wrapping equations now supported (include a screenshot using show(expand((x+1)^50))) <https://mail.google.com/mail/u/0/?shva=1#search/mathjax+wrapping/13e454cb56930ef0>

+---

  [ ] (1:00?)  first sync -- cursor jumps back 6 characters; worksheets show secret codes

- [ ] (0:30?) upgrade cloud server *and* mention in this email thread that wrapping equations now supported (include a screenshot using show(expand((x+1)^50))) <https://mail.google.com/mail/u/0/?shva=1#search/mathjax+wrapping/13e454cb56930ef0>

----

  [ ] (1:00) write script that does "ping()" from cloud1 and cloud3 (say), and sends me an email if anything doesn't respond to ping in 10 seconds (or something like that).